Levin Kipnis: Biography

-Kipnis was born in Ushomyr in Volhynian Governorate which was part of the Pale of Settlement of the Russian Empire (now in Korosten Raion of Zhytomyr Oblast, Ukraine), into a family of 12.
-His father, Pessach, who was a shaliach tzibbur, sent him to study in a Cheder, which he didn't like because of the strict discipline.
+Kipnis was born in the shtetl of Ushomir, Volhynian Governorate which was part of the Pale of Settlement of the Russian Empire, in the Russian Partition of Poland (now Ushomyr in Korosten Raion of Zhytomyr Oblast, Ukraine), into a family of 12.
+His father, Pessach, who was a shaliach tzibbur (Jewsih public prayer leader), sent him to study in a cheder, which he didn't like because of the strict discipline.
 He showed a passion for the arts from a young age, painting and woodcarving.
-His father, who saw his potential, encouraged him to become a sofer stam.
+His father, who saw his potential, encouraged him to become a sofer stam (Jewish religious scribe).
 He wrote mezuzot to provide additional income for the family.

 He decided to become a writer at the age of 13, after seeing the Hebrew children's magazine "Haprachim" ("the flowers").
 In his attic, he wrote, illustrated and produced his own magazine, later submitting one of his stories, "the sick child" to the children's magazine.
 The story was published in 1910.
-Kipnis completed his education in Jitomir and Warsaw, then went back to his hometown, where he founded a cheder metukan ("improved cheder"), established a Hebrew library and wrote and directed plays.
+Kipnis completed his education in Zhytomyr and Warsaw, then went back to his hometown, where he founded a cheder metukan ("improved cheder"), established a Hebrew library and wrote and directed plays.
 In 1913, he emigrated to Ottoman Palestine and continued his arts education at the Bezalel Academy of Art and Design.
 The lack of content for children of kindergarten age convinced him to write songs suited for preschoolers.

 With the outbreak of World War I, Kipnis established the "Little Library for Children" publisher in Jaffa, while concurrently doing agricultural forced labor for the Ottoman military.
 After the war he returned to Jerusalem at the invitation of Bezalel to write and edit content for preschoolers and published story and song collections for children as well as the first magazine for preschool teachers "Ganenu" ("our garden" or "our kindergarten").